7 Powerful Ways to Upgrade Your Email Marketing Campaigns

 It’s bad practice to send one email to your entire database each time.
 Yes, that’s the easiest approach, but it’s also the most ineffective and damaging.

-Definition: the process of dividing your contacts into groups, or segments, based on set behaviors or demographics.
+Definition: dividing your contacts into groups, or segments, based on set behaviors or demographics.
 Most segmentation should happen when contacts sign up through a form.

-When you segment your contacts into separate lists, you give each and every recipient an email message that fits with their needs and interests.
-No one is left out or sent irrelevant information.
+When you segment your contacts into separate lists, you give every recipient an email message that fits with their needs and interests.
+No one feels left out or sent irrelevant information.

 You help prevent spam reports and unsubscribes.
 Your open rates will increase.
 You’ll see more people click through on your calls-to-action.
 People will be more likely to make a purchase.
 You’ll overall make a bigger impact.